apayne/rc-shim/README.md

 ## How this works #

-The basic idea behind "System-V styled" rc scripts is that a set of shell scripts will stop or start various services as needed.
-The scripts are stored in a specific directory (on Linux systems, typically /etc/init.d) and each script will stop or start a service as needed.
+The basic idea behind "System-V styled" rc scripts is that a set of shell scripts will stop or start service(s) as needed.
+The scripts are stored in a specific directory (on Linux systems, typically /etc/init.d) and each script will stop or start a specific service.
+Note that a service can be a single daemon, multiple daemons, or even no daemon at all, such as when firewall rules are loaded; in that case, only a change of the system state occurs.

-When your system boots up, shuts down, or changes run levels, there is special directory corresponding to the runlevel, that contains a set of symbolic links.
-These links have special names that indicate what sequence they are called in, and if a service is to be stopped or started.
-The symlinks themselves point to the rc scripts, and the entire system is simply calling each rc script with the corresponding stop or start command using the corresponding symlink.
+When your system start up, shuts down, or changes "run levels", it is actually calling specific scripts in a specific sequence.
+It does this by using a special directory corresponding to the runlevel which contains a set of symbolic links.
+The links point back to these scripts and have special names that tell the rc system if it is starting or stopping a service.
+The entire rc system is simply calling each rc script in a specific sequence, using those special symlinks with the corresponding stop or start command.

-The shim takes advantage of the fact that the links merely point to the appropriate script.
-It functions by replacing the rc script with something that is designed to talk to a supervision suite.
-Instead of attempting to start or stop the service directly, the shim interprets the "start" and "stop" commands and then sends signals to the supervisor to take the appropriate action, as well as maintaining any symbolic links in the supervisor's scan directory.
+The shim takes advantage of the fact that the links merely point to the appropriate script, and that the rc system calls the script by name.
+It functions by replacing the original rc script with something that is designed to talk to a supervision suite.
+Instead of the rc script attempting to start or stop the service directly, the shim interprets the "start" and "stop" commands and then sends commands to the supervisor to take the appropriate action, as well as maintaining any symbolic links in the supervisor's scan directory.
 The supervisor then handles the start/stop command on behalf of the shim.
-Because the existing symlinks in each runlevel will continue to point to the shim, everything else - including the use of the "service" command - functions normally.
+Because the existing symlinks in each runlevel will continue to point to the shim, everything else - including the use of the "service" command - continues to work as expected.
+This arrangement remains compatible with system startup, shutdown, and runlevel changes.
+As far as the rest of the system is concerned, the shim is just another rc script, and behaves as such.

-This should be fully compatible with system startup, shutdown, and runlevel changes.
-The only change that takes place is that instead of simply recording the PID file for later use and hoping for a successful start, a full supervisor will be employed, along with whatever advantages it conveys.
-As far as the rest of the system is concerned, the shim is just another rc script.
+There is one caveat.
+Because there is no universal way to signal a daemon to reload its settings, as a result, the "force-reload" command is only a code stub in the shim that emits a warning and fails with a value of 1.
+However, the shim does have a function stub for the "force-reload" command that allows you to implement this feature, if you desire it.
+You simply place the daemon-specific command or signalling in the stub and it should function as anticipated.

 ## Troubleshooting #